cardano-foundation/CIPs/CIP-XXXX/README.md

 1. Whether the most-significant-first encoding should be used.
 This is the _endianness argument_, which has type `BuiltinBool`.
-2. The minimum number of digits required in the output.
-This is the _padding argument_, which has type `BuiltinInteger`.
+2. The number of bytes required in the output (if such a requirement exists).
+   This is the _length argument_, which has type `BuiltinInteger`.
 3. The `BuiltinInteger` to convert.
 This is the _input_.

 If the input is negative, `builtinIntegerToByteString` fails.
 In this case, the